NikosDev/food-app/README.md

 # Burger App

-Burger app is an app created with React framework.
+Burger app is an application created with React framework.

 # Demo Site